maurya-deepak/calculator/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 -------------------------------------------------------------------------------------------------------------------------------
-#### This is a basic calculator replica of xiomi phone's calculator.
+#### This is a basic calculator replica of xiaomi phone's calculator.
 It can perform all the basic math operations such as **+** , **-** , __*__ , **/** and **modulo**.
 It stores history of the basic operations too.
 Alog with that it includes operation's like calulating **Age**, **Discount**, **Length**, **Percentage**, **Time**, **Numeral System etc.**